RACHEL MARTIN, HOST:

 MAJOR GENERAL TAL RUSSO: (Foreign language spoken)

 FRENKEL: He's saying that Israel is absolutely ready to go into Gaza, if orders are given.
 For now, he adds, everyone is on alert.
 For NPR News, I'm Sheera Frenkel on the Israel-Gaza border.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.